-Pilates Equipment Exercises to Improve Torso Rotation
+Pilates Reformer Exercises to Improve Torso Rotation

 Last month we posted an article about using Pilates Mat exercises to help improve torso rotation for golfers.
 Now we continue to focus on torso rotation but will address the improvements using the Pilates Reformer and Cadillac rather than Mat work.
 Additionally, we offer these exercises (mat as well) for all clients involved in athletics of any sort.
 Of course Pilates in an excellent exercise choice for golfers but if you think about it, many other athletes utilize torso rotation.